xgd600600/BLR/README.md

 alpha: the significance level <br>
 n: the number of sampled datasets <br>
 varepsilon: the aggregation threshold <br>
-maxK: the maximum size of conditioning set
+maxK: the maximum size of the conditioning set

 ## Output: